alexmitrani/Repeatr/index.md

 The package gives easy access to the functions, dataframes, and related documentation.

-## Shiny web app
+## Repeatr web app

-A Shiny web app that presents some of the data from the Repeatr package with interactive controls can be found [here](https://alexmitrani.shinyapps.io/Repeatr-app/).
+A web app that presents some of the data from the Repeatr package with interactive controls can be found [here](https://alexmitrani.shinyapps.io/Repeatr-app/).

 ## Acknowledgements